"Reflective Educators Transform Lives"

 - Additional Requirement for Teacher Certification

-Students who are admitted to the division are responsible for understanding and meeting these criteria for academic progress, outlined further in the current edition of the Education Division Student Handbook.
+Students admitted to the Division are responsible for understanding and meeting these criteria for academic progress, outlined further in the current edition of the Education Division Student Handbook.

 Field experiences, practicum, and clinical practice (student teaching) use community and area institutions.
 Transportation to and from these sites is the responsibility of the student.
 Additional requirements include, but are not necessarily limited to, the maintenance of malpractice insurance and Class C CPR certification (adult, infant, and child), current immunizations, and compliance with division health regulations.
-These and other policies, including appeals of student assessments and disciplinary procedures, are explained in the Education Division Student Handbook and The Maggie (PDF) (student handbook).
+These and other policies, including appeals of student assessments and disciplinary procedures, are explained in the Education Division Student Handbook and The Maggie (student handbook).
 All education majors are expected to be familiar with the policies in these publications.
-Copies of the Education Division Student Handbook are available at the Education Division office and online at www.mac.edu/education.
+Copies of the Education Division Student Handbook are available at the Education Division office and online at the division of Education website.

 EDUC 202.
 Introduction to Teaching.
 (1) Introductory course to identify requirements and expectations of the division and to introduce students to the fields of education.
 Co-taught by members of the division.
 Required of all education majors.
 No prerequisite.
 Graded Pass/Fail.

 EDUC 225.
 History and Philosophy of Education.
 (3) Introduces students to the field of education.
 In addition, a major emphasis will be placed on the historical and philosophical roots of American education along with an in-depth investigation of contemporary issues that are unique to American schooling.
-Offered each semester.
 No prerequisite.